ty-hayes-82/crm-assistant/docs/development_roadmap.md

 python -c "from crm_agent.a2a.__main__ import build_agent_card; import json; c=build_agent_card(); print(json.dumps(c,indent=2))"
 ```
 - **acceptance**:
-  - No references to legacy wrapper; Agent Card advertises expanded skills.
+  - ✅ No references to legacy wrapper; Agent Card advertises expanded skills.
+  - ✅ Legacy wrapper marked as deprecated with migration guidance.
+  - ✅ Project manager coordinator updated to use canonical A2A import.

-### Phase 5 — A2A HTTP server (JSON‑RPC + SSE) and lifecycle
+### ✅ Phase 5 — A2A HTTP server (JSON‑RPC + SSE) and lifecycle (COMPLETED)
 - **goal**: Expose the CRM Agent via a real A2A server with task lifecycle.
 - **scope**:
   - Add minimal HTTP server (JSON‑RPC 2.0) + SSE streaming; wire to `CRMAgentTaskManager` in `crm_agent/a2a/task_manager.py`.